MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 14Short-term trading

-50Medium-term trends
+50Medium-term trend

 This is the value that shifts the indicator display position to the right.

-Normally, use
+Usually, use

 0